A BAY OF CULTURE

 * The grasses area where ‘Buoyansea’ is positioned is called Mena Point.
 The Walbanga people still see her spirit there today, as Mena loved to fish from this point – perfect positioning for the start of the sculpture trail.

-The Batemans Bay Tourism and Business Chamber, in partnership with Willinga Park, proudly presents Sculpture on Clyde, an event featuring famous and local sculptors’ creations on the beautiful South Coast of NSW.
+The Batemans Bay Tourism and Business Chamber, in partnership with Willinga Park, proudly presents Sculpture for Clyde, an event featuring famous and local sculptors’ creations on the beautiful South Coast of NSW.
 It is a nine day art festival celebrating imagination in 3D.

 The outdoor sculptures will be exhibited within the stunning botanic gardens of Willinga Park, alongside the impressive permanent sculpture collection at the venue.
 The indoor sculptures will be displayed in the heritage Francis Guy building @ 5 Clyde Street in Batemans Bay.